 To claim a salary recovery, send an email to the Financial Administrator for the department.
 Include the details of where the salary portion of the recovery should be credited.

 A course buyout occurs when an agreement includes budget to pay for hiring another person to teach the classes normally taught by the Researcher so that the Researcher has more time to devote to the project.
 The amount budgeted for course buyout should cover both the salary and the benefits of the Contract Instructor hired to teach the course.

 To claim a course buyout, fill in the Course Buyout Confirmation form, available in the FORMS section of the Financial Services website.
 Send the signed form to the Financial Administrator for the department.

-Inter-Institutional transfers (also sometimes called sub-awards) are agreements that establish the rules to be followed regarding the transfer of funds from Carleton to another institution.
+Inter-institutional transfers and sub-awards are agreements that establish the rules to be followed regarding the transfer of funds from Carleton to another institution.

 There are two different types of transfers, accountable advances and invoicing agreements.
 An accountable advance is when the money is sent to the recipient institution in advance of expenses being charged.
 At the end of the agreement term, the recipient institution is required to provide a financial report detailing how the funds were spent.
 An invoicing agreement is when the recipient institution is expected to incur the expense and then issue an invoice to Carleton for reimbursement.

-To request an Inter-Institutional transfer, contact firstname.lastname@example.org with the details of the type of transfer required.
-Once an agreement has been negotiated and signed by both parties, OVPRI sends a copy of the fully executed agreement to Research Financial Services.
+To request an inter-institutional transfer, or sub-award, contact OVPRI (CORIS, IPS, or Carleton International) with the details of the type of transfer required.
+Once an agreement has been negotiated and signed by both parties, OVPRI will send a copy of the fully executed agreement to Research Financial Services.
 If the agreement is for an accountable advance, the Financial Administrator will issue a cheque.
 In the event of an invoicing agreement, no further action is required until the invoice is received.
 Once received, the fund holder submits the invoice for payment through eShop.